-- Both side doors and back door are closed when the ignition key is in "ACC" or "ON" position. - Both side doors and back door are closed and both side doors are locked.
+- Both side doors and back door are closed when the ignition key is in the "ACC" or "ON" position. - Both side doors and back door are closed and both side doors are locked.

-When both side doors and back door are unlocked simultaneously with a key or wireless remote control transmitter, the interior light comes on for about 15 seconds and then fades out, even if the door is not opened.
+When both side doors and back door are unlocked using either the key or the wireless remote control transmitter, the interior light will come on and remain on for about 15 seconds before fading out.

-To prevent the battery being discharged, the lights will automatically turn off when the key is removed and the door is left opened with the switch at "DOOR" position for 20 minutes or more.
+To prevent the battery being discharged, the light will automatically turn off when the key is removed and the door is left opened with the switch at the "DOOR" position for 20 minutes or more.